 Before, during, or after a few hours of sledging you’ll certainly want, in fact ‘need’ to participate in gorging yourself on vastlakuklid (delicious, whip cream-filled sweet buns).
 A popular pastry since as far back as anyone can remember, in recent years it has grown into a full-on dough and cream-filled frenzy.
 As of a couple of years ago, they have even start to become available about a week before Shrove Tuesday in some locales and can often be found up until a week after.
 These treats can be picked up at most cafés and bakeries in Old Town, supermarkets and many a mini market also make sure to stock them.
 Of course, not all vastlakuklid are created equal, you’ll want to seek out the ones that contain real whipped cream, a bit of jam/marmalade, and ideally they’ll also have cardamom in the dough (best to check out the ones the locals are buying by the boxload).
 Many variations of the sweet, creamy goodness now exist and you’ll want to consume them fresh.
 Almost all bakeries have difficulty keeping up with the demand and many offer pre-ordering, best to get out early and buy a box or three to enjoy throughout the day.

 There are several special events happening in Tallinn to celebrate Shrove Tuesday.
-If you’d like to spend it just like the old Estonians did, check out the Open Air Museum’s special event and few more contemporary options in our Events section.
+If you’d like to spend it just like the old Estonians did, check out the Open Air Museum’s special event.